UcarLab/BiFET/README.md

 __Publication__:

-For more details about BiFET, please read our publication in _Nucleic Acids Reserarch_: https://www.ncbi.nlm.nih.gov/pubmed/30428075
+For more details about BiFET, please read our publication in _Nucleic Acids Research_: https://www.ncbi.nlm.nih.gov/pubmed/30428075

 __Tutorial__: